KalaayPT/Profit-Taker-Guide/docs/beginner/eclipse-builds.md

 :::info [*__Overframe Link__*](https://overframe.gg/build/663638/)

 - since Dante Unbound, Pogris is extremely despairge but still more comfortable than zenith or opticor; needs 427% to only take 3 instead of 4 damage ticks to destroy Pylons with the provided frame build, Sling str and 5 str shards.
-An alternative to this approach would be to [__double shot pylons__](/advanced/speedrun-strats.html#fast-pogris-pylons-double-shot-void-strike) to require two ticks instad
+An alternative to this approach would be to [__double shot pylons__](/advanced/speedrun-strats.html#fast-pogris-pylons-double-shot-void-strike) to require two ticks instead
 - Nightwatch Napalm will damage Pylons as long as they are in range, even through the Pylon bubble.
 - Damage is extremely sensitive to warframe power strength, very few things will increase Nightwatch Napalm damage.
+- Normal Ogris also works well enough if Kuva Ogris feels too grindy.
+Does less damage (adding Heavy Caliber in place of Vile Acceleration is an option, but makes you miss the pylon sometimes) but only needs one ammo mod.
+The other one can be replaced with Firestorm on a standard Ogris, for slightly less required accuracy especially if combined with Heavy Caliber.
 :::

 __Secondary weapon:__